The ESA Report.

 Inland Rail will evolve over time.

 Where freight goes, capability follows.
-And capability needs somewhere to live that’s close enough to work and integrated into community life.
+Importantly capability needs somewhere to live that’s close enough to work and integrated into community life.